NCMA Family Wellness Medical Center

 Dr. Bhat received his Board Certification in Osteopathic Family Medicine in 2017 after completing his residency training with the Puyallup Tribal Health Authority and Tacoma General Hospital in Tacoma, Wash.
 He continued on to complete a fellowship at Good Samaritan Regional Medical Center in Corvallis, Ore., and received a second Board Certification in 2018, in the osteopathic specialty of Neuromusculoskeletal Medicine (OMM/NMM).

 The osteopathic treatment is based on core philosophical tenets.
 Patient treatment varies depending on individual requirements as determined by evaluation.
-Dr. Erskine uses osteopathic techniques of various modalities, including: cranial osteopathy (cranial-sacral work), and myofascial release techniques that share a common intention to clear restrictions and restore fluid continuity, balance and freedom.
+NCMA Family Wellness Medical Center providers uses osteopathic techniques of various modalities, including: cranial osteopathy (cranial-sacral work), and myofascial release techniques that share a common intention to clear restrictions and restore fluid continuity, balance and freedom.

 Homeopathy, a highly systematic, scientific method of therapy, stimulates the organism’s own healing process.
 It is useful in both chronic and acute diseases.
-Dr. Erskine treats the total person, not just for one part or organ.
+NCMA Family Wellness Medical Center providers treat the total person, not just for one part or organ.

-Dr. Erskine’s Family Wellness Medical Center is the premier private practice for HIV positive patients in Sonoma County, providing state of the art HIV prevention and HIV care.
+NCMA Family Wellness Medical Center. led by J. Yusuf Q. Erskine, DO, is the premier private practice for HIV positive patients in Sonoma County, providing state of the art HIV prevention and HIV care.

 Osteopathic philosophy: The tenets

 The osteopathic medical treatment for each patient will vary depending on what the individual patient requires.
-The techniques that I utilize share a common intention to clear restrictions and restore fluid continuity, balance, and freedom.
-Furthermore, as William G. Sutherland DO states beautifully, the treatments “allow physiologic function within to manifest its own unerring potency, rather than applying a blind force from without.”
+The techniques that we use share a common intention to clear restrictions and restore fluid continuity, balance, and freedom.
+Furthermore, as William G. Sutherland, DO, states beautifully, the treatments “allow physiologic function within to manifest its own unerring potency, rather than applying a blind force from without.”
 The palate of specific osteopathic treatment modalities is broad.

 Cranial osteopathy is a specific approach within the osteopathic concept.
 It influences the structure and fluid surrounding the central nervous system, creating an impact on the total body and initiating the body’s inherent capacity to heal itself.
 Fascial connections throughout the body are contiguous with the linings around the central nervous system, including the dura and other structures.
 Practitioners of cranial osteopathy utilize a manual approach to accomplish these goals within the practice of osteopathic medicine.